sxjczzl/Homebrew-brew/docs/Custom-GCC-and-cross-compilers.md

 potential to break lots of compiles so we prefer the Apple- or Homebrew-provided compilers.

-Cross-compilers based on GCC will typically be "keg-only" and therefore not linked into the path by default.
+Cross-compilers based on GCC will typically be “keg-only” and therefore not linked into the path by default.

-Rather than merging in brews for either of these cases at this time, we're listing them on this page.
+Rather than merging in brews for either of these cases at this time, we’re listing them on this page.
 If you come up with a formula for a new version of GCC or cross-compiler suite, please link it in here.